 These MongoDB Virtual Event Registration Terms and Conditions (these “Terms”) govern your registration for and participation in any MongoDB virtual conference or event and all various activities associated with MongoDB (any “Events”).
 These Terms are an agreement between MongoDB, Inc. (“MongoDB,” “we,” “us,” or “our”) and you or the entity you represent (“you,” or “your”).
-By registering for a Virtual Event, you confirm that you have read, understand and agree to these Terms.
+By registering for an Event, you confirm that you have read, understand and agree to these Terms.

 There is no fee to register for any of MongoDB’s online conferences - chiefly the MongoDB.live series 2020.